mustard57/SYTYCD/README.md

 Triples allow storage of any facts.
 Tables, rows and columns are just facts about entities.
 So we represent data as triples with flexibility to spare.
 It is much easier now to ‘join’ the data  – including the fact that the rdf representation of RDMBS data encodes foreign and primary key relationships making ‘natural’ joins natural in our environment.
 Inferencing to add facts does not alter the original data or relationships.
 The mapping we've used is the W3C RDB2RDF Direct Mapping, an open standard released as a recommendation in Sep 2012.

 We’ve never had a way of generically pulling data out of an RDBMS and now we do.
 That on its own is pretty impressive in our view.
 The ability to join to other RDBMS schema, plus documents and other semantic resources is pretty mind blowing.
 Add to that the fact that Adam’s MLJS widgets make it a snap.
 (Adam: Thanks Ken!)

+Note that the inferencing step could not make use of Sparql CONSTRUCT syntax because this generations bnodes (subject's without an IRI).
+This means that it is not possible to say 'Give me all the facts for Subject Y' with no prior knowledge of the subject.
+(I.e. some uniquely identifying property).
+This means the 'Entity Facts' widget could not load any Joint Customer's facts.
+Thus the inferencing step uses Sparql followed by a graph-insert, with a step in XQuery for generating unique Joint Customer names.
+Note that this is likely to be required in real life for such a situation anyway, as the combined company will want a unique reference creating for the Joint Customer record.

+Also note that the REST endpoints (and specifically the W3C Sparql protocol and graph store API) do NOT provide the ability to pass a content search to restrict a sparql query.
+Hence the combining of semantic and content searches was done in JavaScript.
+There is no difference practically in doing this in JavaScript that using sem:sparql($mysparql, $myquery) in XQuery - except no REST Extension is required by doing this in JavaScript.
+Hence doing this in JavaScript for time's sake.
+This would be a good candidate for a REST endpoint though.

 ## Demo Script